itsnayabsd/website/_posts/me/2017-01-01-blog-ranking.md

 Focus should be maximum on first two types of links.
 If you want to use blog comments or forums, give users a keyword to search that will direct traffic to your website.
 But don't post links.

+#### Getting Links
+*Small Goal*: 10 quality backlinks for the first 6-10 months

+*Big Goad*: Raise it to 20-30 quality backlinks per month.

+**Build great** content.
+Original and unique.
+So that people share it to create natural backlinks.
+Pasting by own on social sites might not generate quality backlinks (NEed to check).
+If people starts sharing this will go multiple from friends to friends.

+Find poeple interest in your topics.
+Cross exchange blogger links to link each other.
+But do not pay to other blogger.